onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-5/README.md

       configMap:
         name: sdc-properties

-Add a Volume Mount to the SDC container, to overwrite the <code>sdc.properties</code> file:
+And add a Volume Mount to the SDC container, to overwrite the <code>sdc.properties</code> file:

     volumeMounts:
     - name: sdc-properties